piragna1/solvd_laba/exams/2/followUp.md

 ##### Event Driven Programming -> 07/08/2025

 Express -> 12/08/2025
+	-express http module
+		-createServer(callback(req,res){}
+			-res(ponse) methods:
+				-statusCode: Indicates with a code the current status of the response.
+				-setHeader: Indicates the format of the response
+				-end:
+	-listen(port, callback): makes the server listen through the indicated port

 &nbsp;	-why to create a server passing a request and answer?